OpenMDAO/dymos/joss/paper.md

 ## Statement of Need

-When dealing with the design of complex systems, there are two approaches: collaborative optimization or coupled co-design [@allison2004complex].
+When dealing with the design of complex systems that include transient behavior, co-design becomes critical[@garciasans2019].
+Broadly there are two approaches: sequential co-design or coupled co-design [@allison2004complex].
 The best choice depends on the degree of interaction, or coupling, between various sub-systems.
-In the case where you have a system where performance is heavily influenced by its transient behavior, then the dynamic behavior becomes a critical subsystem.
-If the coupling is strong in this case, a co-design (a.k.a. controls-co-design; a.k.a. multidisciplinary design optimization) approach is necessary to achieve the best performance [@garciasans2019].
+If the coupling is strong a coupled co-design approach is necessary to achieve the best performance.

 Though there are a number of effective optimal control libraries, they tend to assume that they are on top of the modeling stack.
-Hence, they frame every optimization problem as if it was a pure optimal-control problem.
+They frame every optimization problem as if it was a pure optimal-control problem, and hence are best suited to be used in a sequential co-design style.
-This poses large challenges when expanding to co-design type problems, which often do not fit well within the pure optimal-control paradigm.
+This poses large challenges when expanding to tightly coupled problems, where the interactions between the static and dynamic systems are very strong.

-Dymos provides a set of unique capabilities that make co-design possible via efficient gradient-based optimization methods.
+Dymos provides a set of unique capabilities that make coupled co-design possible via efficient gradient-based optimization methods.
 It provides differentiated time-integration schemes that can generate transient models from user provided ODEs, along with APIs that enable users to couple these transient models with other models to form the co-design system while carrying the differentiation through that coupling.
-It also supports efficient differentiation of complex ODE's that include implicit relationships, such as differential algebraic equations.
+It also supports efficient differentiation of DAE's that include implicit relationships, which allows for a much broader set of possible ways to pose transient models.
-These two features combined make Dymos capable of handling co-design problems in a manner that is more efficient than a pure optimal-control approach.
+These two features combined make Dymos capable of handling coupled co-design problems in a manner that is more efficient than a pure optimal-control approach.

-## Selected applications of dymos
+## Selected applications of Dymos

 Dymos has been used to demonstrate the coupling of flight dynamics and subsystem thermal constraints in electrical aircraft applications [@Falck2017a; @Hariton2020a].
-NASA's X-57 "Maxwell" is using dymos for mission planning to maximize data collection while abiding the limits of battery storage capacity and subsystem temperatures [@Schnulo2018a; @Schnulo2019a].
+NASA's X-57 "Maxwell" is using Dymos for mission planning to maximize data collection while abiding the limits of battery storage capacity and subsystem temperatures [@Schnulo2018a; @Schnulo2019a].
-Other authors have used dymos to perform studies of aircraft acoustics [@Ingraham2020a] and the the design of supersonic aircraft with thermal fuel management systems [@Jasa2018a].
+Other authors have used Dymos to perform studies of aircraft acoustics [@Ingraham2020a] and the the design of supersonic aircraft with thermal fuel management systems [@Jasa2018a].

-## Example usage of dymos
+## Example usage of Dymos

-As a simple use-case of dymos, consider the classic brachistochrone optimal control problem.
+As a simple use-case of Dymos, consider the classic brachistochrone optimal control problem.
 In this problem, we seek the shape of a frictionless wire strung between two points of different heights such that a bead sliding along the wire moves from the first point to the second point in minimum time.
-To find the solution in dymos, we first define the ordinary differential equations that govern the motion of the bead.
+To find the solution in Dymos, we first define the ordinary differential equations that govern the motion of the bead.

 ```python
 import numpy as np